 Public nuisance ordinances are designed to preserve the peace, quality of life, morals and public health of a community.
-The Fridley City Code regulates a number of activities to prevent the creation of public nuisance, including: compost, refuse and yard waste storage; exterior storage; fences; housing and lawn maintenance; home occupations; noise; vehicle parking, sale and storage; and vision safety.
+The Fridley City Code regulates a number of activities to prevent the creation of public nuisance, including: compost, garbage and yard waste storage; exterior storage; fences; housing and lawn maintenance; home occupations; noise; vehicle parking, sale and storage; and vision safety.
 These efforts make the City a safe, vibrant, friendly and stable home for families and businesses.

-Between 2017 - 2019, nuisance code enforcement cases per 1,000 residents rose due to a renewed compliance effort and the expansion of the Fridley City Code to include back or rear yard storage in 2019.
+Between 2017-2019, nuisance code enforcement cases per 1,000 residents rose due to a renewed compliance effort and the expansion of the Fridley City Code to include back or rear yard storage in 2019.
 The cases dropped in 2020 due to a decrease in bank-owned properties and code enforcement visits due to the COVID-19 health pandemic.
-As a result, the City anticipates nuisance code enforcement case to increase in the next three years then return to more typical caseloads.
+In 2021 and 2022 nuisance code enforcement cases have returned to more typical caseloads for City operations.

-Moody Bond Rating 2017 2018 2019 2020 2021 Rating Aa2 Aa2 Aa2 Aa2 Aa2
+Moody Bond Rating 2018 2019 2020 2021 2022 Rating Aa2 Aa2 Aa2 Aa2 Aa2